ERPMan's Computer Tips for Windows page: [part 2]

 switch to remove WMP 7.1 (or you can un-install WMP 7.1 from the Add/Remove programs control panel app).

-Do NOT try this with Media Player 9.0 as WMP9 requires Win98 SE, 2k, ME or XP and is NOT compatible
+Do NOT try this with WMP 9 as that version requires Win98 SE, 2k, ME or XP and is NOT compatible

 Caution: Win95 & NT4 users must install at least IE 4.01 and/or DCOM95 for the setup_wm.exe file to work.